How to Use the Bolete Filter – A “Synoptic Key”

 EDIBILITY FILTERS.
 Yes, this is bass-ackwards.
 You identify a mushroom to figure out if it’s edible, not vice-versa.
-But in play testing it became clear that people often want to create lists of what’s particularly good or bad in their particular region.
-So we bowed to popular demand and stuck this in hear at the bottom.
+But in play testing it became clear that people often want to create lists of what’s particularly good or bad in their particular region, and it is very useful for people who want to read up on their local bad boys.
+So we bowed to popular demand and stuck this in at the bottom.
 Rankings are based on what’s in the published sources, with the occasional comment from my personal experience.

 - Avoid.
 The mushroom is a known sick-maker.

 - Bitter.
 The mushroom is too bitter to eat.

 - Iffy.
 Usually because the edibility is marked in the books as “unknown,” but occasionally because only a very few people have reported problems.

 - Good.
 Your standard bolete, anywhere from 10-50% of an edulis.

 - Choice.
 Lucky you!
 You’ve struck gold (at least in the minds of some).